vkarthi46/QLearner/README.md

 QLearner | Born on July 22, 2013 | Lives at www.pftq.com/qlearner/
 © 2013 QLearner by pftq

-	"A practical, generalized application of various machine learning algorithms for C# programming."
+	A practical, generalized application of various machine learning algorithms for C# programming.

 	QLearner provides generalized machine learning algorithms to solve to any problem defined by a QState.
 The QState Plugins download includes a template to build your own QStates and several examples to learn from.
 For more advanced users, new QAlgos can also be created to leverage the framework provided by QLearner.